Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Hardly anybody recognizes the most significant moments of their life at the time they happen."
+> "The thing about smart people is that they seem like crazy people to dumb people."
-> — **W.P.
-Kinsella**
+> — **Stephen Hawking**

 ---

-_Last updated: 30 September 2025 ⏳_
+_Last updated: 01 October 2025 ⏳_